[English version from our Aconcagua ascent in September 2016. The whole trip through the Andes in winter 2016 in German here.]

 We stayed in Las Cuevas – at the beginning of the Horcones valley in front of Aconcagua – for almost two weeks for skitouring in September 2016.
-I did not know much about Aconcagua: easy to climb although quite high and actually not skiable cause lack of snow any time – that was all.
+I did not know much about Aconcagua: easy to climb although quite high and actually not skiable cause lack of snow anytime…

-Exactly at the end of our stay, a weather window for two days.
-I do not mean clear skies, because there was always before – but between 5000m and 7000m only weak winds and temperatures above -20 °C on peak level respectively zero degree limit raising from 3500m to 4500m.
+We wanted to stay a maximum of 14 days in the area of Las Cuevas.
+Exactly at the end of our stay, the weather forecast turned out to be good for two days.
+I do not mean clear skies, because there was always before – but between 5000m and 7000m only weak winds and temperatures rising to -20 °C on peak level, zero degree limit rising from 3500m to 4500m.

-The first winter ascent took place in the middle of September 1953.
+In winter, without mules, without satellite telephone, without altitude medication, without down layers the Aconcagua could be called a risk.
+But the first winter ascent took place in September 1953.
 If that was possible at that time, then it should also be possible for us nowadays?